 I do hope that I get to publish my first-ever physical book really soon!

 5. What was the first story you ever wrote?

 A military science fiction story on my notebook back in high school.
-I really liked writing war stories until I saw a real one in the face.
+I really liked writing war stories until I saw a real one in 2013.

 6. Why do you write?